|

 - Sievert units (Sv, J kg-1) are based on the

-dose equivalent of ionising radiation and these units seem to the most
+dose equivalent of ionising radiation and these units seem to be the most

 important when dealing with health and safety issues.